ymmah/Xceder/C#API/readme.md

 the provided functions to submit the request and receive the real time data through the events.

-#How to use
+# How to use

 All the functions are exported from the class Client.
 It is in the Client.cs file.
-There are 2 ways to use it, 1. add this project into your solution; 2. add the xcederAPI.dll in bin folder as reference.
+There are 2 ways to use it,
+1. add this project into your solution
+2. add the xcederAPI.dll in bin folder as reference.

 # Project Setup